 Bonnie’s mother, Phyllis, was in the living room watching TV.
 “Girls!
 Come quick!
 They are doing it!
 They are really doing it!
 There is a man walking on the moon!!
 And it’s on the television!
 Come quick.
 This night will go down in history!”

 We could not be bothered with something so far away.
-We were busy chattering, reassuring, screaming, giggling, protesting, and in the end we agreed: Bonnie would pierce my ears.
-Phyllis kept calling us, but we successfully dodged her pleas to come watch the man walk on the moon.
+We were busy chattering, reassuring, screaming, giggling, protesting, and in the end, we agreed: Bonnie would pierce my ears.
+Phyllis kept calling us, but we successfully dodged her pleas to come to watch the man walk on the moon.

-Last week a couple of billionaires financed their own forays to the edge of space carrying paying passengers and returning safely to earth without blowing up their vehicles.
-Funny thing, I was too busy to watch this time too.
+Recently a couple of billionaires financed their own forays to the edge of space carrying paying passengers and returning safely to earth without blowing up their vehicles.
+The funny thing is, I was too busy to watch this time too.
 I’m not sure what I was doing this time.

 Deuteronomy 15:11: “There will always be poor people in the land.
 Therefore, I command you to be openhanded to the poor and needy in your land.”